Bugatti-MarcinCLI-json/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     Import-Module .\Identity\AzureStack.Identity.psm1
     ```

-3. From the Administrator: Windows PowerShell ISE window, sign in to the Azure Stack Hub as operator by running the following (make sure to replace the placeholder <tenant_name> with the name of your Azure Active Directory tenant):
+3. From the **Windows PowerShell ISE** window, sign in to the Azure Stack Hub as operator by running the following (make sure to replace the placeholder <tenant_name> with the name of your Azure Active Directory tenant):

     ```powershell
     Add-AzureRMEnvironment -Name "AzureStackAdmin" -ArmEndpoint "https://adminmanagement.local.azurestack.external" `